 In order to be successful at property development; you have to crawl before you walk.

 Most mistakes are made with the first few projects you undertake, so it’s best to learn from these without having to risk your life savings.

 Ambition is a crucial asset for any property developer, as is the ability to think big, but over-confidence can be your worst enemy.

-So remember to start out small and learn about the development process with a few initial projects that won’t make or break your entire investment career.
+So remember to start out small and learn about the property development process with a small project that won’t make or break your entire investment career.

 It is also important to note that any project involving the construction of four or more dwellings on the one site will be considered a “commercial” endeavour by the banks and can therefore be more complex to fund.

 IS PROPERTY DEVELOPMENT FOR YOU?